 Once you have completed the inital network configuration, you can connect to your Raspberry Pi via SSH using Putty (default login for the Raspberry Pi is pi and raspberry).

-So, you’ve got your Pi plugged in, and you’ve installed Raspbian Jessie (if you’re new to Linux and the Pi family, download the NOOBs installer!), now its time to get to work.
+So, you’ve got your Pi plugged in, and you’ve installed the latest version of Rasperian OS (if you’re new to Linux and the Pi family, download the NOOBs installer!), now its time to get to work.

 Configure a static IP on the Pi.

 Remember, unlike Windows, Linux commands are case sensitve!

 Open a shell window and type:

 Scroll to the end of doc and enter (use a static ip from your subnet, and change the router address to that of your own router).

 interface eth0 static ip_address=192.168.5.250/24 static routers=192.168.5.254 static domain_name_servers=188.8.131.52 184.108.40.206 Press Ctrl + X to quit.
 Hit Y to save

 Reboot the Pi for the changes to take effect

 At the shell window type: